CDI Corporation: History

 In September 2007, the company announced the sale of Today's Staffing to Spherion for $40M.

 In July 2010, the company announced the acquisition of L. Robert Kimball & Associates, Inc. (L.R.
 Kimball), a 550-person professional services firm that provided architecture, civil and environmental engineering, communication technology and consulting services.
 The firm was integrated into CDI Engineering Solutions.

 In 2011, Paulett Eberhart, a veteran of Electronic Data Systems, was announced as CDI's new president and CEO, replacing the retiring Roger Ballou.
 In August 2014, the company announced a new CEO, former Investcorp, Sears and Lehman Brothers executive Scott J. Freidheim.
 In October 2015, CDI acquired Boston, Massachusetts-based EdgeRock Technologies LLC, a private IT staffing company, for $30 Million.
 In September 2016, CEO Scott Freidheim resigned, and chief financial officer Michael Castleman was promoted to president and CEO.
 In September 2016, CDI sold its UK-based subsidiary, CDI AndersElite Ltd. ("Anders"), to the Anders management team and employees.

 In 2017, CDI Corporation was taken private by AE Industrial Partners, LLC; at the time of the transaction, it traded in the NYSE under the "CDI" ticker.
-In December 2017, Belcan, Inc. an AE Industrial Parterners platform company, acquired CDI's Aerospace and Industrial Equipment business line.
+In December 2017, Belcan, Inc. an AE Industrial Partners platform company, acquired CDI's Aerospace and Industrial Equipment business line.

 In September 2018, AE Industrial Partners acquired Gryphon Technologies and combined it with CDI Government Services, which consisted of CDI Marine Company and CDI M&T Company.
 Gryphon Technologies was subsequently acquired by ManTech International.
 In October 2018 Artech acquired the talent and technology services business unit of CDI.

 In May 2021, CDI Engineering Solutions sold its transportation engineering and architecture division known as L.R.
 Kimball to TranSystems in order to focus on its core chemicals and energy industrial business.

 In February 2022, CDI relocated its headquarters to Houston, TX.